HBS-Urosystem/urosystem.kit2/cms/blocks/company/partners_us.en.md

           alt="Uro-Pro logo" style="max-height:6ch;display:block;margin:0 auto;"
           /></a>

-          <center> <h3>Our sales partner for UroDapter®</h3> </center>
+          <center> <p>Uro-Pro Russia: Our sales partner for UroDapter®</p> </center>
+  - type: article
+    text: >-
-    subhead: We are looking for partners for our first commercially available product, the UroDapter.
+      We are looking for partners for our first commercially available product, the UroDapter.
 This syringe adapter replaces the catheter in the field of bladder instillation; it enables painless and complication-free treatment.